-With more than 211 million subscribers across Europe and Asia, Norway's Telenor ASA (Nasdaq: TELN) is one of the largest mobile service providers in the world.
+With more than 211 million subscribers across Europe and Asia, Norway's Telenor Group (Nasdaq: TELN) is one of the largest mobile service providers in the world.
 In addition to kicking the tires on cloud-native VNFs, Telenor is actively engaged in virtualizing its network as well as exploring how it will roll out IoT and 5G.
 (See Food for Thought With Telenor's Sandberg and Telenor's Sandberg Faces 5G, NFV Dilemma.)

 Telco Transformation: Operators want cloud-native VNFs, BSS and OSS systems.
 What does this mean for operators, their IT support systems and their cloud infrastructure?

 Pål Grønsund: When moving into cloud-native VNFs the cloud infrastructure must support light-weight containers as the virtualization technology.
 The cloud infrastructure must also support cloud services such as common state databases, load balancers and firewalls.